Veterinary hospitals and social responsibility in the era of COVID-19: An interview with J. Scott Weese

 For J. Scott Weese, DVM, DVSc, DACVIM, social distancing equals social responsibility.
 Inside the hospital and out.

-Weese is an Associate Professor in the Department of Pathobiology at the University of Guelph (UG) in Ontario, Canada, and a member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force, which put together the 2018 AAHA Infection Control, Prevention, and Biosecurity Guidelines.
+Weese is an Associate Professor in the Department of Pathobiology at the University of Guelph (UG) in Ontario, Canada, and a contributing reviewer of the 2018 AAHA Infection Control, Prevention, and Biosecurity Guidelines.

 If his name’s familiar, chances are you’ve seen it recently online.
 Weese spearheaded the design of a flow chart originally created to help triage cases—and reduce the risk of infection from pet owners—coming in to UG’s veterinary hospital.
 The chart proved popular, and it appears on a number of COVID-19 resource pages, including AAHA’s.